 The current increase in overweight and obesity is a special concern in certain groups, particularly children, who are establishing life-long behaviors that affect health.

 Policy and environmental changes will be needed to help Americans follow healthy diets and be physically active.
 And help couldn’t come at a better time.
-Nearly two-thirds of Americans are now overweight or obese.
+About two-thirds of Americans are now overweight or obese.
 Heart disease, cancer, and diabetes – lifestyle related diseases – claim hundreds of thousands of lives every year.

 One person can make a difference in their work environment with these ideas:

 In the community – With rapid urban and suburban growth, parks and recreation facilities are quickly disappearing, taking away prime places to exercise.
 There’s increasing evidence linking poor access to sidewalks, parks, and recreation facilities to greater obesity risk.
 Neighborhoods that make it easy to walk, play, and exercise safely have less obesity.
 Voice your concerns by voting for sidewalks, parks, gyms, bike paths, and green space.

 Access to supermarkets has been linked to healthier diets with more vegetables and fruits, and lower rates of obesity.
 Studies have shown that many low-income communities tend to have poor access to healthy, affordable, high-quality foods.
 Limited access to supermarkets often results in people shopping for food at nearby convenience stores, where healthy food options are fewer, of lower quality, and cost more.
 Even in neighborhoods with supermarkets, low-income residents may buy cheaper, higher-calorie foods to save money.
 People with low incomes tend to eat more low-cost foods, which often have less nutritional value.

 If you live or work near a low-income area, you can help by:

 In schools – Many schools don’t require health and physical education (PE) classes, and many have cut recess to spend more time in the classroom.
 Talk to the school board about: